 'Notebook' was the US air transport build-up to deliver supplies and equipment from India to China over the 'Hump' of the eastern Himalayan mountains (autumn 1943).

 US air crews started to make deliveries 'over the Hump' during April 1942 after Japanese land forces had cut the Burma Road, and continued to do so until 1945 when the opening of the Ledo Road.

-Flying 'over the hump’ was a singularly dangerous undertaking as the air route led first over the Himalayan foothills and finally to the mountains, between northern Burma and western China, where violent turbulence and terrible weather was standard.
+Flying 'over the Hump' was a singularly dangerous undertaking as the air route led first over the Himalayan foothills and finally to the mountains, between northern Burma and western China, where violent turbulence and terrible weather was standard.
 Transport aircraft flew around the clock from any of 13 bases in north-eastern India, landing about 500 miles (805 km) away at one of six Chinese airfields.
 Some crews flew as many as three round trips every day.
-As a result of the region’s isolation, parts and supplies to keep the aircraft serviceable were always in short supply, and flight crews were often sent into the foothills to gather up the debris from previous crashes for parts to repair the remaining units in the squadron.
-The area traversed by the ‘hump’ route is cut by the great parallel gorges of the upper parts of some of the largest waterways of South-East Asia, such as the Mekong, Irrawaddy and Salween rivers.
+As a result of the region’s isolation, parts and supplies to keep the aircraft serviceable were always in short supply, and flight crews were often sent into the foothills to gather up the debris from previous crashes for parts to repair their squadrons' remaining aircraft.
+The area overflown by the 'Hump' route is cut by the great parallel gorges of the upper parts of some of the largest waterways of South-East Asia, such as the Mekong, Irrawaddy and Salween rivers.

 Thus between India and China there developed an airlift of major size and importance.